NathanDuran/Sentence-Encoding-for-DA-Classification/README.md

 # Results <a name="results-link">

+Results and analysis for Switchboard and Maptask data can be viewed in the [swda_results.ipynb](swda_results.ipynb) and [maptask_results.ipynb](maptask_results.ipynb) Jupyter notebooks.

-All of the results for idividual experiment types can be viewed in the [comet project](https://www.comet.ml/nathanduran/sentence-encoding-for-da/).
+All of the data for individual experiment types can be viewed in the [comet project](https://www.comet.ml/nathanduran/sentence-encoding-for-da/).

+---------------
 # Citation
----------------